Workshop Moderators

 More details are coming soon

-Dr. Fairouz MEGDICH KHARRAT
+Dr. Fairouz MEGDICHE KHARRAT

 Assistant professor of architecture and urbanism at the University of Sousse